 Austria is just under 600 km (373 miles) in length.
 Yet Vienna is so far east that the city limits are only about 30 km (17 miles) from the border with its eastern neighbour, Slovakia.

 Vienna actually lies further east than the capitals of Czechia (Prague) and Croatia (Zagreb).
 Paris is almost closer to Austria’s western border than Vienna is.

-Vienna’s position in “Austria” is fairly new: the country we recognize today was only established in 1919.
-Vienna was previously at the head of the huge Austro-Hungarian Empire that stretched much further north, east and south.
-The city was actually in the western part of that empire – it’s the red dot on this map:
+Prior to WWI, the city sat at the head of Austria-Hungary, a huge empire that stretched much further north, east and south than today’s Austria.
+Vienna was actually in the western part of that empire – see the red dot on this map:

-Although Vienna is not in the Alps, the mountains are not far away, either.
-The first proper ski resorts are around an hour’s drive away to the southwest, and the alpine foothills are even closer!
+And, although Vienna is not in the Alps, the mountains are nearby, too.
+The first proper ski resorts begin around an hour’s drive away to the southwest, and the alpine foothills are even closer.